 Eataly is an ode to the Italian kitchen.
 Since its opening, in 2010 by master chef Mario Batali, it’s been busy every single day.
-Located on 200 Fifth Avenue (between 23rd and 24th Street, subway stop 23rd Street) Eataly offers, to name a few, a market, espresso bars, a gelato shop, bars, a liquor store, a shop for cook books and cooking utensils, a cooking school and various restaurants.
+Located on 200 Fifth Avenue (between 23rd and 24th Street, subway stop 23rd Street) Eataly offers, to name a few, a market, espresso bars, a gelato shop, bars, a liquor store, a shop for cookbooks and cooking utensils, a cooking school and various restaurants.
 You can get anything in Eataly: from whole fish to fresh mozzarella and imported Parma ham.
 The restaurants and bars, each specialising in different ingredients, offer a wide selection of Italian dishes.
 Unfortunately, these dishes aren’t cheap.
 A platter with a selection of cold meats is available from $11, and a glass of wine will set you back at least $7.
-For a main dish or a bottle of wine, expect to pay a premium.
-The best way to experience Eataly is to sample the espresso, order an ice cream ( one of the top 10 in New York!) or have an afternoon tipple.
+For the main dish or a bottle of wine, expect to pay a premium.
+The best way to experience Eataly is to sample the espresso, order an ice cream (one of the top 10 in New York!) or have an afternoon tipple.
 You can find a smaller location of Eataly near the 9/11 Museum.

 Le District in Lower Manhattan, close to One World Observatory, could be considered to be the French Eataly.
 Enjoy lovely French cheeses at La Fromagerie, fresh bread at La Boulangerie or macarons at La Pâtisserie, to name but a few of the options.
 With a cosy bar, several market stands offering French delicacies and three French restaurants, it’s the place to be if you’re looking for refined French cuisine in New York.

 There are a number of Christmas markets in New York, as part of the Christmas season.
 From the end of October or early November, you’ll be able to visit a few.
 However, you’ll get the best experience when all the Christmas lights decorate the city.
 This happens after Thanksgiving.
-Grand Central and Columbus Circle also have markets but the best ones are at Bryant Park and Union Square.
+Grand Central and Columbus Circle also have Christmas markets but the best ones are at Bryant Park and Union Square.

 Union Square Christmas Market